aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 ### AIDA data sharing licenses

-For data hub sharing AIDA recommends using one of the license types that are enumerated in decreasing preference here and further described below:
+For data hub sharing of anonymous data, AIDA recommends using one of the license types that are enumerated in decreasing preference here and further described below:

 1. AIDA BY license.
 2. AIDA license.